nus-cs2103-AY1920S1/duke/docs/README.md

-# User Guide KerDUKEmit
+# User Guide DIS DUKE

+Table of contents
+-   Introduction
+-   Features
+-   Usage guide
+    -   List Task
+    -   Create Task
+    -   Delete Task
+    -   Mark Task as Done
+    -   Find Task
+    -   Edit Task
+    -   Exit Application

+## Introduction
 KerDUKEmit is a Task tracker CLI app that gives you a to-do list.
+This app is optimised for those who prefer to work with a command line interface (CLI).

 ## Features